OjasBarawal/PDF-to-Audio/README.md

 # PDF-to-Audio
-This app converts an pdf file into the audio file.
+This app takes an pdf as an input and convert it into audio, and the library text-to-speech starts speaking the preffered page given in the code to start with.